 Simple way for dyslexic child to show if they need help

-Help a dyslexic child to show that they need help.
-Dyslexic children have trouble processing and understanding information.
-If they struggle with classwork, they may feel stressed and anxious.
-These feelings often result in hyperactive or unfocused behaviour.
 To support dyslexic children in class, use dyslexia-friendly teaching methods.
-This might involve the teacher re-explaining tasks with the child and teaching strategies like “multi-sensory learning”.
+This might involve the teacher re-explaining tasks with the child and teaching strategies like multi-sensory learning.

 Traffic Light System card